Preschool and kindergarten students Discover and Investigate God's (DIG) creation

 Foreign Language

 Songs, games, drama, and other fun activities help students learn vocabulary and grammar in a foreign language.
-Students study five languages in kindergarten, Spanish in grades 1 – 2, and Latin in grades 3 – 4.
+In kindergarten, students are exposed to several languages.
+Students study Spanish in grades 1 – 2, and Latin in grades 3 – 4.

 Latin